Intrinsic energy of Lema\^itre-Tolman-Bondi models and cosmological implications: Introduction

 \section{Introduction}

-Out of the particular case where $A'\neq 0$ (see next section), the Lemaître-Tolman-Bondi (LTB) metric family is the most general family of spherically symmetric metrics in General Relativity, corresponding to a pressure-less matter source \cite{Exact-2003}.
+Out of the particular case where $A' = 0$ (see next section), the Lema{\^{\i}}tre-Tolman-Bondi (LTB) metric family is the most general family of spherically symmetric metrics in General Relativity, corresponding to a pressure-less matter source \cite{Exact-2003,PlebKra}.

-Some of these metrics have been used, in a cosmological context, to describe large inhomogenous structures and the anisotropies they produce on the cosmic background radiation temperature \cite{AFMS-1993, FSA-1994, FAS-1996} and, more recently, as models alternative to the dark energy Friedmann-Lemaître-Robertson-Walker (FLRW) universes \cite{Celerier,Tomita,Alnes,Hellaby,Wang,Garcia-Bellido,Zumalacarregui}.
-The models have been confronted with cosmological observations, and the final conclusion of one of these papers \cite{Zumalacarregui} is that the confrontation has become sufficiently constraining to "rule out the whole class of adiabatic LTB models", by testing a particular LTB model hereafter called the constrained García-Bellido-Haugb\o lle (CGBH) model.
+Some of these metrics have been used, in a cosmological context, to describe large inhomogenous structures and the anisotropies they produce on the cosmic background radiation temperature \cite{AFMS-1993, FSA-1994, FAS-1996} and, more recently, as models alternative to the dark energy Friedmann-Lema{\^{\i}}tre-Robertson-Walker (FLRW) universes \cite{Celerier,Tomita,Alnes,Enqvist-Mattsson,Enqvist,Hellaby,Wang,Garcia-Bellido,Zumalacarregui,Krasinski-2013} (see also the reviews \cite{BoCeKra-2011,MaNo-20011} on the subject and beyond).
+The models have been confronted with cosmological observations, and the final conclusion of one of these papers \cite{Zumalacarregui} is that the confrontation has become sufficiently constraining to $``$rule out the whole class of adiabatic LTB models'', by testing a particular LTB model hereafter called the constrained Garc\'{\i}a-Bellido-Haugb\o lle (CGBH) model.

-On the other hand, from the beginning of the last seventies, people have speculated on the possibility that the Universe could have raised from a vacuum quantum fluctuation \cite{Albrow,Tryon}, an idea further developed by Vilenkin \cite{Vilenkin-1985}.
-If this had been the case, we could expect that the energy of our Universe, $P^0$, and also the corresponding linear 3-momentum, $P^i$, and angular 4-momentum, $J^{\alpha\beta}$, vanish ($i,j, ...=1,2,3$ and $\alpha, \beta, ...=0,1,2,3$).
-In \cite{Ferrando}, we have called such a universe with vanishing 4-momenta a \emph{creatable} one.
-But it is well known that the energy and momenta of an space-time in General Relativity are dramatically dependent on the coordinates used.
-So, what coordinates must be used in order to calculate the specific two 4-momenta, $P^\alpha$, $J^{\alpha\beta}$, that have to vanish in the case of a \emph{creatable} universe?
+On the other hand, from the beginning of the last seventies, people have speculated on the possibility that the Universe could have arisen from a vacuum quantum fluctuation \cite{Albrow,Tryon}, an idea further developed by Vilenkin \cite{Vilenkin-1985}.
+If this had been the case, we could expect that the energy of our Universe, $P^0$, and also the corresponding linear 3-momentum, $P^i$, and angular 4-momentum, $J^{\alpha\beta}$, would vanish ($i,j, ...=1,2,3$ and $\alpha, \beta, ...=0,1,2,3$).
+But it is well known that the energy and momenta of a space-time in General Relativity are dramatically dependent on the coordinates used.
+So, which coordinates must be used in order to calculate the specific two 4-momenta, $P^\alpha$, $J^{\alpha\beta}$, that have to vanish in the case of a \emph{creatable} universe, that is, in the case of a universe arising from a quantum fluctuation?
 Our answer in \cite{Lapiedra-Morales-2012} is that these specific coordinates have to be \emph{intrinsic} ones, defined as follows: